Make a difference in the lives of differently-abled individuals

 Please plan to arrive between 8:45 AM – 9: 15 AM.

-Anyone staying for all or part of the day should park in the long-term parking lot.
+Anyone staying for all or part of the day should follows directions to the parking lot.
 Please follow the signs or directions of attendants.
 A shuttle (Polaris) is available to bring anyone up to the barn needing a ride.
+If you will be dropping your camper off late, let Nancy know by texting 937.825.7470.

-Follow signs and directions from attendants to exit the farm.
+Exit the farm as directed.
 Please drive slowly and watch for pedestrians.

 There is a drop off/pick up loop in the parking lot, marked with cones.
 We encourage everyone to utilize the drop off option to save time and increase safety.
 We have volunteers standing by who can assist them in getting checked in and settled in.